3 ways prescriptive analytics helps deliver better financial services

 Banks can be challenged to develop new products and solutions that serve customers’ immediate financial needs.
 In a competitive environment in which fintech firms are encroaching, decision optimization offers the speed and innovation firms need to differentiate their businesses.

 Loan configuration: a retail bank wanted to improve the efficiency of loan processing and find a better mix of loans to meet customer demand.
 Applying a decision optimization solution enabled it to increase average loan size by 15 percent, reduce time to funding from 21 to eight days, lower underwriting costs by 78 percent and achieve an increase by a factor of four in monthly loan volume.

 Derivatives pricing: an optimization-based solution quickly determines mid- and short-term derivatives trades and identifies the lowest cost hedges and unhedged risks, reducing trade pricing and decision time by 83 percent and quantifying the cost of the risks.

 Simplifying complex decisions with data science

-These solutions all have one thing in common: they were built using IBM Decision Optimization, the prescriptive analytics solution that brings powerful operations research technology into the mainstream for everyday business use.
+These solutions all have one thing in common: they were built using IBM Decision Optimization that brings powerful optimization technology into the mainstream for everyday business use.

 As financial firms move to transform their intelligence into action, mathematical optimization is becoming a must-have tool for strategic and operational planning.
 Portfolio managers and other banking professionals can use IBM technology to explore scenarios in a fraction of the time, accelerating decisions and improving outcomes.

-View the infographic to learn more about the ROI of IBM Decision Optimization and explore how data science teams can capitalize on the power of prescriptive analytics using machine learning and optimization.
+View the infographic to learn more about the ROI of IBM Decision Optimization and explore how data science teams can capitalize on the power of prescriptive analytics using optimization.